kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Every once in a while I look for other editors in case the technical development has produced something more productive than [PSPad](https://www.pspad.com/en/).
 My latest adventure in this direction was [Atom](https://atom.io/), but it turned out to be of no use for several reasons.

 One of them was that one property was not usable, so I contacted the person in charge to discuss things with him.
 He just answered that he actually did have implemented it the way I wanted to, but the community had decided otherwise.
 And that was that.

 Sorry.
 I don't want to hack my own editor.
 I just want to be productive.
 And I'm happy with PSPad.
 By the way the shortcut for the comment line is `tdc`, for `this dba comment`.

 Apart from that, I can always add

     "# L: ".__LINE__.".
 F: ".__FILE__.".
 M: ".__METHOD__;

 to whatever code I have in place.
-Of course, many more complex ready to use SQL statements already have this line integrated.
+Of course, many more complex ready to use SQL statements already have this line integrated, actually all of them.
+That's why I don't have a shortcut for.

 Partitioning by day of week (digression)